milosm-Bgd/SQL-various-use-cases/win-back count/documentation.md

 - Uses `DATEDIFF()` to compute the number of days between exit and return.
 - Filters out locations with **less than a 30-day gap**.
 - Provides an ordered result by brand name and **time gap between exit and return**.

----

-Let me know if you need modifications or clarifications! 🚀